soluchin/Google-Cloud-Digital-Leader-Training/Lesson3/Module1/README.md

 - IT enterprises moving to paying only for what they use (cloud) instead of buying a fixed capacity -> changin the economics technology investment

 ## Infrastructure Modernization
+- Google cloud provides to compute, store and network resources to manage data centers
+- Legacy server
 -